Molly Izzard: Career

 In 1969, Izzard authored A Life of Dame Helen Gwynne Vaughan on a commission from her publishers.
 Ten years later, Izzard wrote, The Gulf: Arabian Western Approaches, which was a first-hand account of the rise of the nation-states Bahrain, Kuwait and the Emirates set against Saudi Arabia's restrictive Wahhabism.
 The book also covered Iraqi and Iranian power when Anglo oil companies lost their grip on the region.

 She was asked by her publishers John Murray to write a biography on the explorer Freya Stark.
-Izzard met Stark in the small Italian town of Asolo and noticed that accounts of her life were fabricated.
-This caused Izzard to extensively investigate Stark furthe.
+Izzard met Stark in the small Italian town of Asolo and noticed that accounts of her life were fabricated."Izzard extensively investigated Stark after this incident.".
 She revealed further information on the explorer.
 When the Murray family reviewed the manuscript, they asked Izzard to make alterations to it, since it depicted Stark, also a John Murray author, in a negative light.
 Izzard refused to make any changes whatsoever.
 The book was published by Hodder & Stoughton in 1993 and was received negatively by enthusiasts of Stark.
 It got mixed comments from reviewers.

 Personal life

-She was married to Ralph Izzard, a Daily Mail Middle East correspondent, circa 1948 in Delhi until his death in 1992.
+She married Ralph Izzard, a Daily Mail Middle East correspondent, circa 1948 in Delhi until he died in 1992.
 They had four children.
 On 4 February 2004, Izzard died in Royal Tunbridge Wells in England.

 Legacy

-The correspondent for The Times wrote of Izzard "[she] had an enquiring mind, and her five books, on very different topics, were notable for their candour and the perceptiveness of her observations."
+The correspondent for The Times wrote of Izzard, "[she] had an enquiring mind, and her five books, on very different topics, were notable for their candour and the perceptiveness of her observations."
 The Guardian writer Veronica Horwell said the writer was one of the sharpest of a foreign correspondent's wife who was experienced in public affairs and knew of constructing "daily connections with the realities of a place."